Webist/InterServices/handler/readme.md

 ### External Handlers - Components/Middleware

-In this /handler directory resides various components.
+In this /handler directory resides various components/services.

-A handler deals with specific type of job.
+An handler deals with specific type of job.
 Examples are
    + Mailer
    Sends email.